raspishake/rsudp/docs/contributing.rst

 The :py:class:`rsudp.c_custom.Custom` class makes running custom code easy.
-If you have suggestions for feature addition of a new module, please open a `new issue <https://github.com/raspishake/rsudp/issues/new>`_ with the "enhancement" tag.
+If you have suggestions for feature addition of a new module, please open a
+|newissue| with the "enhancement" tag.

 If you're a developer or feeling adventurous, here are some fun potential projects: